adesinaisaiah100/Notes_App/README.md

 # eazy-notes

 ## Overview
-App 7 is a modern web application designed to provide a seamless user experience for managing authentication, AI integrations, and note-taking functionalities.
+Eazy-notes is a modern web application designed to provide a seamless user experience for managing authentication, AI integrations, and note-taking functionalities.
 Built with Next.js, TypeScript, and MongoDB, this app leverages the latest technologies to deliver a robust and scalable solution.

 ## Features